Election 2020: Where the candidates stand on the Middle East

 Welcome to Al-Monitor’s overview of the 2020 presidential election.
-Here you’ll find everything you need about the Middle East positions and foreign policy advisers of all the candidates who have qualified for the fifth Democratic primary debate.
+Here you’ll find everything you need about the Middle East positions and foreign policy advisers of all the candidates who have qualified for the seventh Democratic primary debate.
 Click on the candidates below to view their voting history, policy positions and more.

 Check out the latest primary polling from Real Clear Politics here.

 Democratic candidates to address Israeli military aid at J Street conference